Jenniferazeng/hyphenateinc.github.io/pages/android/android_run_the_sample_project.md

 You can get the source code in the following two ways:

--   Download the code compression package: [IM SDK and Demo Download](https://www.easemob.com/download/im)
+-   Download the code compression package: [Chat SDK and Demo Download](https://www.easemob.com/download/im)
--   Download the source code: [github source address](https://github.com/easemob/chat-android)
+-   Download the source code: [github source address](https://github.com/HyphenateInc/Hyphenate-Demo-Android)

 Everyone is welcome to submit PR to improve and fix the problems in ChatDemo.